Skip to main content

 Just remember, no berry picking in the Park.
 Leave the berries for the bears!

-Juniper Bistro’s plant-forward menu highlights saskatoons in its French toast with berry compote, and saskatoon dust atop potato pavé crisps in their seasonal five-course tasting menu — served up with stunning views of Mount Rundle.
+Juniper Bistro’s plant-forward menu highlights saskatoons in its French toast with berry compote, and saskatoon dust atop potato pavé crisps in their seasonal five-course tasting menu, served up with stunning views of Mount Rundle.

 Alberta’s ranching roots run deep, dating back to the 1800s, and its beef is internationally celebrated.
+AAA Alberta Beef is renowned for its rich flavour and exceptional quality, making it a favourite among chefs and food lovers alike.

 Picture cowboy hats, cattle roundups, and the spirit of the Wild West brought to your plate.